epfl-ada/ada-2021-project-radar/README.md

 - It would help to find a dataset to match a URL to the news outlet name
 - Media bias data ([AllSides](https://www.kaggle.com/supratimhaldar/allsides-ratings-of-bias-in-electronic-media))

-### Political topics
+### Language

-It would be interesting to use data which helps us understand what happens outside of the universe of Trump and Clinton quotes so that we can put the data in context.

-- **Scraping Newspapers for political topics (CNN, Breitbart, Fox, etc)**
-  - Paywalls could be a problem but the article titles are usually open and include the topic.
-Otherwise we can use [Wayback Machine](https://archive.org/).
-  - Services such as Cloudflare could cause problems.
-- **Dataset of political topics of importance to citizens of the US.**
-  - Polling services such as Gallup, YouGov, Statista, Pew, etc. have plenty of historic data.
 - **Datasets for common English words**
   - English [adjectives](https://gist.github.com/hugsy/8910dc78d208e40de42deb29e62df913)
   - English [verbs](https://www.wordexample.com/list/most-common-verbs-english/)
   - NLTK stopwords

-### Language

 #### Intellectuality

-- [The EnglishProfile website](https://www.englishprofile.org/american-english) assigns each word in American English to a CEFR level (A1 to C2), so we scraped it with [BeautifulSoup](https://beautiful-soup-4.readthedocs.io/en/latest/) for the data we need; the cleaning is detailed in the notebook.
+- Using [The EnglishProfile website](https://www.englishprofile.org/american-english) we assigned each word in American English to a CEFR level (A1 to C2), so we scraped it with [BeautifulSoup](https://beautiful-soup-4.readthedocs.io/en/latest/) for the data we need; the cleaning is detailed in the notebook.

 ## Methods